 Dentistry Major and Undergraduate Degree Program Information

 Discover information about undergraduate degree programs for dentistry majors.
-This article covers educational prerequisites, mandatory coursework and the employment outlook.
+Read about the educational prerequisites, mandatory coursework and the employment outlook.

-Students pursuing careers as dentists are encouraged to enroll in pre-dental programs at the undergraduate level; however, bachelor's degrees are not awarded in the field of pre-dentistry.
 While students participating in pre-dentistry programs may earn a bachelor's degree in any field, they often major in a science, such as biology or chemistry.
-Pre-dental programs typically include two years of pre-dental coursework which is required for admittance to many dental schools.
+Pre-dental programs typically include two years of pre-dental coursework, which is required for admittance to many dental schools.

 A Bachelor of Science degree program with a concentration in pre-dentistry can provide a solid academic background for dental school.
 A science major can also prepare students for the Dental Admission Test (DAT), which is required for entrance to all dental schools.
 Regardless of a student's major, undergrads enrolled in pre-dental programs are usually required to take a significant number of dental school prerequisite courses in science and math.

 Additionally, pre-dentistry students are often assigned to academic advisors who assist with the dental school application process.
 Some undergraduate programs are designed so that students can be admitted to dental school after three years of undergraduate coursework.
 A student who is admitted on an early-entry basis may complete his or her bachelor's degree while enrolled in dental school.

 College admission requirements typically include submission of high school transcripts and ACT or SAT scores.
 Pre-dentistry programs generally do not have additional educational requirements; however, high school students interested in a career in dentistry are encouraged to take upper-level high school courses in biology, chemistry, physics and math in preparation for college coursework in those subjects.